lino-framework/lino/docs/admin/install.rst

 .. note::

   This document contains instructions for Linux system administrators.
-  Don't apply these instructions without understanding what you are doing.
+  Don't apply them without understanding what you are doing.
   This document is work in progress.
   Please help us to make it better by sending your feedback to the author.